mijinatdiscovery/NPHA-doctor-visits/model_card.md

-# NPHA Model Card for RandomForest Classifier
+# Model Card

 Last updated: April 2024

 ## Model Details

+This model was designed for learning purpose to classify patients into three categories based on the number of doctors they have visited: 0-1 doctors, 2-3 doctors, and 4 or more doctors.

 ### Model date